-In the Northern Hemisphere, the best time to be vaccinated is between September and December, ready for the winter months.
+In the Northern Hemisphere, the best (and most common) time to be vaccinated is between September and December, ready for the winter months.
 The peak period for flu transmission is from late December to the end of March.

-Ideally, you want to be able to get vaccinated and allow for up to 14 days after vaccination to develop antibodies before coming into contact with the flu virus.
-This is much easier to do when the number of flu cases are low.
-As flu is highly contagious the more community transmission, the harder it is to avoid infection.
+Ideally, you would want to be vaccinated and allow an additional 14 days to develop peak antibody protection, before coming into any contact with the flu virus.
+This is much easier to do at a time when the number of flu cases is low.
+Flu is highly contagious: the more community transmission that there is, the harder it becomes to avoid infection.

 If you wait until there is a flu epidemic in progress, there may be not enough time for protection to kick in before you are exposed.